Going on a trip? Start it off ethically by carrying some of the best vegan luggage brands along with you!

 Once upon a time, heavy, boxy leather suitcases were the norm.
 Sure, there was some undeniable charm in that era of early 20th-century travel: people used to dress up for flights in their Sunday best, topped off with impeccably styled hair, pillbox hats, and sometimes, even gloves.

 Today, things are much different.
 We roll up to the airport in sweats and much lighter, cheaper suitcases, which need to fit into the overspace locker (unless we want to pay extra).
 Sure, these suitcases may be more vegan friendly, but they are often made of nasty, artificial materials like nylon or worse, PVC.

-Here’s what to look for when shopping vegan luggage brands:
+What to look for when shopping vegan luggage brands

 Two-wheelers are better for clearing curbs and rolling on sidewalks, cobblestone streets, and other uneven surfaces.
 In either case, ensure the wheels are sturdy, well screwed on, and made of a thick, durable material, as these are one of the first parts of a suitcase that tend to break.

 Ready to choose a bag?
-I’ve selected over 10 stylish vegan luggage brands below that are all:
+I’ve selected over 10 of the best vegan luggage brands below that are all: